OluwasegunRamson/Call-Center-Analysis/README.md

    [Click here to view dashboard](https://github.com/OluwasegunRamson/Call-Center-Analysis/blob/main/call%20center%20dashboard.PNG)

 ###Recommendation
-The organization should make a campaign to intimate customers on billing, this will reduce customers calling to ask questions about billing.
+Based on the analysis, The organization should focus on campaigns to intimate customers on billing, this will reduce customers calling to ask questions about billing.

  ###Limitation
   No limitaion according to the dataset as there were no duplicates and null value found